 Roberts, Conder and Streeton went on to become key figures in the history of Australian art.
 They were founding members of what the American art critic Sidney Dickinson named the ‘Heidelberg School’ in 1891.
 This was the first truly Australian art movement.

-Paintings from the 9 by 5 exhibition are held in almost all the major public galleries in Australia and retrospective exhibitions on the development of Impressionism in Australia frequently refer to them.
+Paintings from the 9 by 5 Impression Exhibition are held in almost all the major public galleries in Australia and retrospective exhibitions on the development of Impressionism in Australia frequently refer to them.

 The Australian Impressionism movement has come to visually represent the nation during the crucial years leading up to and after Federation in 1901.